 The line out jack takes the signal from the speaker and reduces it to line level so it can be run into a PA, mixer, or recording equipment.
 It preserves the tone of the output stage, but does not attempt speaker emulation.
 The line out jack does not cut off the speaker, nor is it intended for use with headphones.
 Tube amps require a speaker-like load all the time; a dummy load is required to run silent.
 Switchcraft jack, high-quality metal film resistors, pre-soldered leads.

 Newest Mod: Octal socket conversion kit: $25

-With octal output tube sockets, you can run 6V6s.
+With octal output tube sockets, you can run 6V6s or, with the TP24, bias board, and TO26, 6L6s.
 I strongly recommend the JJ 6V6-S, a heavy-duty output tube that sounds more like a 5881 or 6L6, without the high filament current.
 Output power is up around 20 watts and the amp takes on a wonderful roundness with a brighter, glassier top end than you can get with EL84s.
-You can try 5881s at your own risk, but the amp will get pretty darn hot by the end of a gig.
+If you want to run 5881s or 6L6s, you’ll need the TP24, bias board, and TO26 output transformer.
 In either case, they give your Blues Junior an authoritative sound that you won’t believe.
-Requires either Heyboer output transformer — and basic mods, of course.
 I also recommend that you do the cathode follower mod.
-This is a more difficult kit: you have to accurately cut the fiberglass tube board, drill #38 holes in the chassis, make #30 and #34 holes in the chassis and tube board.
-JJ 6V6s available below.
+The octal conversion is the most difficult kit: you have to accurately cut the fiberglass tube board, drill #38 holes in the chassis, make #30 and #34 holes in the chassis and tube board.
 FOR THE CREAM BOARD ONLY!
 See http://billmaudio.com/wp/?page_id=353